Deadly winter storms slam southern US | DW | 11.01.2020

 Heavy rains and high winds have swept across much of the soutern United States, causing several deaths and major power outages.
 Hundreds of thousands of passengers have been affected due to canceled flights.

-At least nine people died and more than 1,000 flights were canceled as winter storms wreaked havoc across southern US states, bringing high winds and unrelenting rain.
+At least ten people died and more than 1,000 flights were canceled as winter storms wreaked havoc across southern US states, bringing high winds and unrelenting rain.

 The colossal storms, with winds up of more than 200 kph (125 mph), also brought snow, with 2 to 5 inches (5-13 cm) falling over night, into Saturday.
 The bad weather stretched from Texas through the southeast and Great Lakes into Maine, the National Weather Service (NWS) confirmed.